Your Bradford trade customers complain by phone, and the fix lives in whoever happened to answer

 Exactly what you get

 You get a helpdesk where every issue links to the order, the account and its credit position, routes to the right person, and surfaces patterns like an account suffering repeated short deliveries.
 Complaints stop dying in an inbox and the relationships your trade runs on are protected.
-It integrates with your order book and accounting software for full context, sits naturally next to a custom CRM (Customer Relationship Management) that holds the account relationship, and the issue data feeds business intelligence dashboards so the owner sees service quality by account.
+It integrates with your order book and accounting software for full context, sits naturally next to a custom CRM (Customer Relationship Management) that holds the account relationship, and the issue data feeds business intelligence (BI) dashboards so the owner sees service quality by account.

 How to choose a developer in Bradford